aditeyabaral/togepi/README.md

 # Contributing to Togepi

 Contributions to Togepi are welcome, in the form of bug fixes as well as feature enhancements.
-We look forward to adding more features to the CLI, such as `forks` and `braches`.
+We look forward to adding more features to the CLI, such as `forks` and `branches`.

 # Acknowledgements